roolebo/tianocore.github.io/IntelAtomProcessorE3900.md

 This project is open source UEFI firmware, based on the TianoCore EDK II codebase, for the following platforms based on the Intel Atom® Processor E3900 Series processor (formerly Apollo Lake).

 * Leaf Hill Customer Reference Board (CRB)
-* MinnowBoard 3 Module (Pre-production Board, scheduled to ship in 2018)
+* MinnowBoard 3 Module (Pre-production Board, ship date TBD)

 _Note: release 0.70 updates the codebase to use [[UDK2018]], and moves to a new branch of edk2-platforms on github ([devel-IntelAtomProcessorE3900](https://github.com/tianocore/edk2-platforms/tree/devel-IntelAtomProcessorE3900)). [[Releases prior to 0.69|MinnowBoard 3]] are based on different branches (devel-MinnowBoard3-UDK2017 & devel-MinnowBoard3)._